 AthensWas provides an intimate hotel experience.
 The property boasts 21 rooms and suites, each of which has a private balcony and views over either the Acropolis or the charming promenade of Dionysiou Areopagitou.

-Whether you opt to stay in one of the hotel’s lavish suites or their classic rooms, you will be met with a spacious and comfortable place to relax at the end of each day of sightseeing.
+Whether you opt to stay in one of the hotel’s lavish suites or its classic rooms, you will be met with a spacious and comfortable place to relax at the end of each day of sightseeing.

 Highlights of the rooms and suites at the AthensWas hotel are detailed below.

-Every room and suite at AthensWas is filled with plentiful fragrant toiletries from luxury brand Mugler.
+Every room and suite at AthensWas is filled with plentiful fragrant toiletries from the luxury brand Mugler.
 In the closets, you will find snuggly white slippers and bathrobes for maximum comfort.

 A deluxe feather duvet, a Simmons mattress, and a pillow menu combine to ensure that you have the perfect night’s sleep.

 All rooms and suites are elegantly designed and filled with stylish contemporary furnishings.
 Athenian street photography and contemporary art pieces adorn the walls, while you can soak in the bathtub of your luxurious marble bathroom.

 All of the rooms at AthensWas Hotel are stocked with virtually every single appliance and amenity that you could need during your stay.
 A Nespresso machine, tea, and coffee-making facilities, an HD smart TV, and a fully stocked (chargeable) mini bar of some of the amenities that you can find in the luxurious rooms.